s0l0n3t/algo_patika/README.md

-# algo_patika
+# Parika.dev algorithm lecture work

-Patika.dev algorithm lecture works
+There is 3 Patika.dev algorithm homework answers here.
+So this repository created because of this situation.